Emergency Escape Requirements for South Jordan Basement Projects

 South Jordan And Utah Building Code Standards

-South Jordan basement remodeling must adhere to state and municipal laws.
+South Jordan basement remodeling must adhere to state and municipal laws, including the emergency escape requirements for South Jordan basement projects.

 With a few local modifications, Utah implements the International Residential Code (IRC).
 This means: